 The VSA-100 chip features Anti-Aliasing (often abbreviated with AA) and because the Voodoo5 has two chips it was quite a good solution for AA back in the old days.
 AA is used to remove the 'jaggies' or otherwise said: ugly pixels on edges of objects.

-The Voodoo5 5500 is the perfect example of how SLI on an AGP card should work.
+The Voodoo5 5500 is the good example of how SLI on an AGP card should work (although the Voodoo5 is not really 100% AGP).
 ATi had the Rage 128 Pro MAXX edition but the card only works in single-chip modus on Windows 2000 and XP systems due to a design error.
 The VolariDUO V8 Ultra had a way to narrow 'BitFluent' bus between the two chips.
 It only featured 2,1GB/s which is probably too small.
 It was not until PCI-Express came before good SLI implementations arrived.
 The AGP bus was actually not suitable for dual chip design as it could only address one chip.
 This means there has to be a master chip and a slave chip: that's where bottlenecks are created.
+The Voodoo5 didn't suffer from all these problems and really benefits from it's second VSA-100 chip.